instead-hub/stead3-modules/README.md

 Software sound effects synthesis.

+## transcript

+Make a game transcript in debug mode.
+Helps in proofreading and playtesting.

 ## translate

 This module lets you use `gettext` to translate your works - unlike the copy-and-rewrite approach.